cbrnr/pytiaclient/README.md

 PyTIAclient
 ===========

-PyTIAclient is a client for the TOBI Interface A (TIA) protocol, a protocol to transmit measurement data over the network.
+PyTIAClient is a client for the TOBI Interface A (TIA) protocol, a protocol to transmit measurement data over the network.

 Features
 --------